 The Werra’s unique feature is locating all controls on the lens barrel.
-A screw-on, cup-like cover is mounted over the barrel.
+A screw-on, the cup-like cover is mounted over the barrel.
 It doubles as a sunshade, with the end cap removed.
 I cannot recall seeing such cover on any other camera.
 Note that screwing back the cap, an aggressive turn will cock the camera.

 Cocking and winding are by turning the wide ring closest to the camera body.
 It takes a short turn, about a one-eight of a circle, and it is good to go.
 Intuitively I turned it outwards, to the right, but it takes being turned left.

 The viewfinder window is bright and clear, 1:1, with a composition subframe.
 Later models had other viewing ratios.

 Frame counter and rewind knob are bottom-mounted, leaving the top cover clear, keeping with the camera’s distinctive appearance.
 Both knobs had slightly evolved with further models.
 Mount thread is 3/8″ as the German cameras of that time.
 As a side note, it is interesting that while German cameras are metric and the Japanese subscribe to JIS, which is based upon the metric standard; yet till today all cameras carry a mount thread based on the long-defunct BSW.